mfdaves/kobo-db-tools/README.md

 This Rust project provides tools to:

 *   **Parse the `KoboReader.sqlite` database:** Extract reading events, dictionary lookups, bookmarks, and brightness adjustments with granular control using `ParseOption`.
-*   **Analyze Reading Sessions:** Calculate metrics such as reading time, pages turned, and more.
+*   **Analyze Reading Sessions:** Calculate metrics such as reading time, pages turned, and percentiles.
-*   **Track Brightness Usage:** Analyze how and when you adjust screen brightness (both manual and natural light).
+*   **Track Brightness Usage:** Analyze how and when you adjust screen brightness.
 *   **Export Data:** Export bookmarks and dictionary lookups to various formats (Markdown, CSV, JSON) using the `Export` trait.

 ### How to Use